Shakhawat2/PetaPixel-client/README.md

 6. Using firebase
 7. Using jwt
 8. Using node, express, mongodb etc.
-9. and some other elements
+9. and using some other elements